Japanese Handheld mirror

 Very Japanese hand mirror with beautiful Japanese traditional pattern with gold leaf from Hakuichi that is the first company in Kanazawa to make gold leaf craft products.

 Made in: Kanazawa, Ishikawa Prefecture

-Important note: Please note that customs charge or taxes and handling fees are not included in our product price.
-Any customs charges or taxes and handling fees upon delivery are solely the responsibility of the customer.
+Important note: Please note that customs charge or taxes are not included in our product price.
+Any customs charges or taxes upon delivery are solely the responsibility of the customer.